 C. DESCRIPTION OF FAMILIES EXPECTED TO PARTICIPATE

 1. Demographics

-The Housing Authority City of Napa (HACN) has 1,292 families (including portables) receiving housing assistance as of July 1, 2012.
-There are about 8,400 families awaiting rental assistance on the HACN waiting list in Napa.
-The following demographics describe characteristics of Napa County residents, the heads of household of families receiving housing assistance, and the current FSS participants in the HACN FSS program as of July 1, 2012.
+The Housing Authority City of Napa (HACN) has approximately 1,000-1,200 families (including portables) receiving housing assistance.
+There are about 2,500 families awaiting rental assistance on the HACN waiting list in Napa.